Skip to content

 • clarity on what counts as a “competitor” (product mix, percentage of sales, etc.)

-If you’re also negotiating assignment/sublease rights, think ahead: a narrow use clause can make it harder to sell your business (see /blog/assignment-sublease).
+If you’re also negotiating assignment/sublease rights, think ahead: a narrow use clause can make it harder to sell your business (see assignment and subletting).

 Common exclusivity loopholes tenants should close